GrekLan/GroundTruth-Project/README.md

 * Anomaly Detection: I implemented the Isolation Forest algorithm (Scikit-Learn) to mathematically identify "weird" data points (outliers) rather than just using hard-coded if/else rules.
 * Generative AI (The Analyst): We pass the anomaly metadata to Google Gemini 1.5 Pro.
 We use a Few-Shot Prompt technique to force the AI to sound like a Senior Data Analyst.
 * Guardrail: I implemented a validation step to ensure the AI's math matches the Pandas dataframe to prevent hallucinations.
-* Reporting: WeasyPrint renders the final HTML/CSS report into a pixel-perfect PDF.
+* Reporting: ReportLab generates professional PDF reports with executive-style formatting and embedded visualizations.

 ## 4. Tech Stack

-* Language: Python 3.11
+* Language: Python 3.11+ (Compatible with 3.13)
 * Data Engine: Pandas (Python Data Analysis Library)
 * Machine Learning: Scikit-Learn (Isolation Forest)
-* AI Model: Google Gemini 1.5 Pro (via Vertex AI)
+* AI Model: Google Gemini 1.5 Pro (via Generative AI SDK)
 * Orchestration: Docker & Docker Compose
-* Visualization: Plotly & WeasyPrint
+* Visualization: Plotly (Charts) & ReportLab (PDF Generation)

 ## 5. Challenges & Learnings